 More severe cases of lightheadedness may require:

 If you or a loved one is currently experiencing a bout of lightheadedness, we highly recommend visiting your local urgent care center for further evaluation and necessary treatment.
 It is essential to pay attention to your symptoms and listen to your body, especially if your symptoms last longer than 15 minutes.
 Don’t delay treatment; get seen today.
-We are open every day with no appointment needed.
+We are open every day with no need to make an appointment.

 The staff was extremely helpful and courteous, and the facility was clean and comfortable.
 An overall wonderful experience.